imanuelgittens/javascript-studies/Course-02-Command-Line-for-Web-Developers-and-Mastering-Git-and-GitHub/Section-02-Mastering-Git-Part-1/answer-1.md

 Example usage is `git push -v` and this flag runs the `git push` command and gives extra details on what is happening as the command runs.

 8. `-u | -- upstream`
-Example usage is `git push -u` and this flag run the `git push` command but adds a tracking reference to every branch that is up to date or successfully pushed.
+Example usage is `git push -u` and this flag runs the `git push` command but adds a tracking reference to every branch that is up to date or successfully pushed.

 9. `--[no-]verify`
 Example usage is `git push --no-verify` and this flag runs the `git push` command ignoring all pre push hooks or checks.